Gayaza–Ziroobwe Road

 Gayaza–Ziroobwe Road is a road in central Uganda, connecting the towns of Gayaza in Wakiso District and Ziroobwe in Luweero District.

 Location

-The road starts at Gayaza and proceeds northeastwards, goes through Namulonge, Busiika, and Bugema before ending in Ziroobwe, a distance of about 33 km.
+The road starts at Gayaza and proceeds northeastwards, going through Namulonge, Busiika, and Bugema before ending in Ziroobwe, a distance of about 33 km.
 The coordinates of the road in Bugema, Luweero District are 0°34'14.0"N, 32°38'38.0"E (Latitude:0.570556; Longitude:32.643889).

 Overview

 Prior to 2007, the road had a gravel surface.
 In 2007, the government of Uganda began to upgrade the surface to bitumen at an estimated cost of US$40 million.
 The work, undertaken by Serbian firm Energoprojekt, began in March 2007 and was originally expected to be completed in November 2009.
-The construction and improvement of the road was extended to include the Kampala-Gayaza section of the road.
-Because of repeated delays, completion did not occur until June 2011.
+The construction and improvement of the road were extended to include the Kampala-Gayaza section of the road.
+Because of repeated delays, work was not completed until June 2011.